Abuton/CollegeScoreCardAnalysis/README.md

 # CollegeScoreCardAnalysis

-In this Project, I analyzed the data and answered the following questions;
+In this Project, I analyzed the College Score Card data and answered the following questions;

 - ```How much has the price gone up on the cost of college over the last few years?```
 - ```Which States cost the most when it comes to attending college?```
 - ```Which States has the highest number of student?```
 - ```get cost per year on private instituition```

+The answers to the above questions can be displayed on a Business Intelligence Tool like Tableau, Power BI etc and use a bash script to run the analysis every week/month to get the latest answer to the question.
+This can further be used to make judgement or decision that can impact the business.

 ## Project Details